 Dipole speakers typically have an arrow printed on them to indicate how they should be positioned.
-The surround dipole speakers (A) should be positioned so that their arrows point toward the TV/screen, while the surround back dipole speakers (B) should be positioned so that their arrows point toward each other, as shown.
+The surround dipole speakers (a) should be positioned so that their arrows point toward the TV/screen, while the surround back dipole speakers (b) should be positioned so that their arrows point toward each other, as shown.

-Using a Powered Subwoofer
+Using Powered Subwoofers